turingschool/mod-0-project-fe/section1/reflection.md

 2. What are the data types you learned about in this section?
 In your own words, define each.

-  1. String.
+- String.
 This is usually containing text but can contain numbers or anything else as well.
 Must use quotes to surround.
-  2. Numbers.
+-  2. Numbers.
 These are numbers, don't need to use quotes.
 Can handle all numbers such as decimals or negatives, not just positive integers.
-  3. Boolean.
+-  3. Boolean.
 This data type is binary, either true or false, not other option.

 3. How would you log the string `"Hello World!"` to the console?

-console.log("Hello World!")
+`console.log("Hello World!")`

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?